Minnesota State Fair: J. V. Bailey House

 The J. V. Bailey House, at 1263 Cosgrove Street, is one of the oldest buildings on the fairgrounds.
 It was built in 1911 and restoration was completed in 2006.
 It is connected to the greenhouses and was occupied year-round by the greenhouse superintendent until 2004.
 The State Fair Foundation operates out of the residence.

 Mascots

 The fair's mascots are two anthropomorphized gophers.
-The choice of gopher as mascots was an homage to the University of Minnesota mascot which is also a gopher and was a historical reference to the expansion of railroads in Minnesota, towns popping up across the state like gophers.
-For these reasons, Minnesota is sometimes referred to as the gopher state.
-Fairchild, the original mascot, was suggested in a statewide contest by Gladys Anderson Brown in 1966 in honor of Henry S. Fairchild who advocated using the former Ramsey County Poor Farm as the permanent site of the fair.
+The choice of gophers as mascots is an homage to the University of Minnesota mascot, which is also a gopher and was originally an historical reference to the expansion of railroads in Minnesota, with towns popping up across the state like gophers.
+For these reasons, Minnesota is sometimes referred to as the "Gopher State".
+Fairchild, the original mascot, was suggested in a statewide contest by Gladys Anderson Brown in 1966 in honor of Henry S. Fairchild, who advocated using the former Ramsey County Poor Farm as the permanent site of the fair.
 Dressed like an early barker on the midway with a straw hat and striped jacket, Fairchild has represented the fair since 1966.
 In 1986, he was joined on promotional materials by his nephew, Fairborne.